patrick-mcgreal-dev/cv/src/markdown/cv.md

 I'm very motivated by creative applications, and I'm currently working on building a browser-based digital audio workstation.

 As a remote contractor, I'm very used to managing my own time and working towards deadlines.
 I've also worked with remote teams using Scrum and Agile methodology.
-When I join a new team, I'm very quick to get involved and start adding value to the codebase.
+When I join a new team, I'm quick to get involved and start adding value to the codebase.

 I'm originally from England, but I live and work in Sweden.